Activist Varavara Rao admitted to hospital in Mumbai; Family seeks bail for him

-Activist Varavara Rao, who has been arrested and in jail in Maharashtra in the Elgar Parishad case, was admitted to a hospital in Mumbai, police said, while his family members on Saturday demanded his immediate release on bail.
+Activist Varavara Rao, who is in jail in Maharashtra in the Elgar Parishad case, was admitted to a hospital in Mumbai, police said, while his family members on Saturday demanded his immediate release on bail.
 "It is learnt that Sri Varavar Rao has been admitted to JJ Hospital at Mumbai while in judicial custody.The matter is being informed to family members and necessary passes are being issued by DCP CZ for family to travel to Mumbai.

 We are coordinating with agencies at Mumbai," Hyderabad Police Commissioner Anjani Kumar tweeted.
 The 80-year-old Rao is currently lodged at the Taloja jail at Navi Mumbai.